devicons/devicon/README.md

 [http://devicon.fr/](http://devicon.fr/)

 Devicon aims to gather all logos representing development languages and tools.
-Each icon comes in several versions: original/plain/line, colored/not colored, wordmark/no wordmark.
+Each icon comes in several versions: font/svg, original/plain/line, colored/not colored, wordmark/no wordmark.

+Devicon it's 64 icons and 200+ versions.
+And it's growing!

 See all available icons on the [new website](http://devicon.fr/).